 Speak to an Experienced Pensacola Attorney About Your Accident

 People hurt in collisions are often unsure whether they want to pursue claims for their losses and fail to take any immediate action.
 Knowing what to do after a car accident can often substantially improve the strength of a case against a negligent driver, though, if the injured party ultimately decides to seek damages.
 If you were harmed in a crash, it is prudent to speak to an attorney about your options.
-The experienced Florida car accident lawyers of Cardoso Law, PLLC, are adept at proving people who harm others should be held accountable, and if we represent you, we will set forth a compelling case in favor of your recovery of compensation.
+The experienced car accident lawyer of Cardoso Law, PLLC, is adept at proving people who harm others should be held accountable, and if we represent you, we will set forth a compelling case in favor of your recovery of compensation.
 Our office is in Pensacola, and we regularly help people harmed in car accidents in Pensacola, Ferry Pass, West Pensacola, Cantonment, Brent, Bellview, Century, Milton, Navarre, Gulf Breeze, Jay, Crestview, Fort Walton Beach, and Niceville.
 We also represent people in personal injury lawsuits in cities in Santa Rosa, Escambia, and Okaloosa Counties and throughout Florida.
 You can reach us at (850) 466-2073 or via the online form online to set up a meeting.